 Cynical Theories: How Activist Scholarship Made Everything about Race, Gender, and Identity―and Why This Harms Everybody by Helen Pluckrose & James Lindsay

-Robert MacNaughton, host, is an executive coach and facilitator who is a pioneer in the fields of Integral community organization, leadership development, and experiential education.
+Executive coach and facilitator, Robert is a pioneer in the fields of Integral community organization, leadership development, and experiential education.
 Robert focuses on supporting leaders with execution strategies, fostering healthy work culture, and navigating interpersonal conflict both personally and professionally.
 Robert co-founded the bygone Integral Center in Boulder, Colorado in association with renowned philosopher Ken Wilber, which hosted an international community of thought leaders, practitioners, and "evolutionaries."

-Michael Porcelli, co-host and "pandit” (or general subject matter expert), is a coach, educator, writer, speaker, facilitator, consultant, and specialist in social technology.
+Michael is a coach, educator, writer, speaker, facilitator, consultant, and specialist in social technology.
 Over his career, he’s developed insight into the dynamics between human beings, technology, and the social world.
 He has expertise in Authentic Relating; Holacracy; Evolutionary, Teal, & For-Purpose Enterprises.
 Michael is a founding member with Bedrock Culture and Leadership, and a former colleague of Robert’s at the Integral Center where he directed curriculum and faculty development